Interfere/ManagedBufferTuple/NNNN-managedbuffertuple.md

 Collections in Swift are implemnted using tail-allocated buffers.
 A handful of intrinsics are available for developers of swift standard library to allocate and manage data stored in them.
-For example, the buffer, used by Array, is implemented with `allocWithTailElems_1<U>` routine, which is able to allocate contiguous buffer for `N` elements of type `U`. `Set` is implemented with `allocWithTailElems_3<T, U, V>` routine, which is able to allocate contiguous buffer, consisted of three areas for elements of types `T`, `U` and `V`.
+For example, the buffer used by Array is implemented with `allocWithTailElems_1<U>` routine, which is able to allocate contiguous buffer for `N` elements of type `U`. `Set` is implemented with `allocWithTailElems_3<T, U, V>` routine, which is able to allocate contiguous buffer consisted of three areas for elements of types `T`, `U` and `V`.

 Ordinary developer can't use these instrinsics.
-He is proposed to use `ManagedBuffer` instead, which is a simple wrapper over the single-area tail-allocated buffer.
-It uses `allocWithTailElems_1<U>` to allocate storage for elements of type U the same way the Array container does.
-Since, ManagedBuffer is a perfect choice for implementing containers based on single-area contiguous buffer, such as Array or Deque, there is no convenient way for implementing complex containers such as OrderedSet or LRU-cache.
-Instead, developer is forced to do lots of pointer arithmetic and reinvent multiple-area managed buffers.
+He is supposed to use `ManagedBuffer` instead, which is a simple wrapper over the single-area tail-allocated buffer.
+It uses `allocWithTailElems_1<U>` to allocate storage for elements of type `U` the same way the Array container does.
+The class provides a set of methods to create and manage single-area tail-allocated buffer.
+Subclassing `ManagedBuffer` is the right choice if you are going to implement `RingBuffer` or simple queue.

+Yet there is no API to create or manage multi-area tail-allocated buffers in stdlib.
+Routines `allocWithTailElems_{n}` neither wrapped by `ManagedBuffer_{n}` classes nor exposed to be used by developers.
+Instead, developers are forced to use `ManagedBuffer` and do lots of pointer arithmetic.

 ## Proposed solution

-This proposal introduces a new class ManagedBufferTuple and a list of traits for single and multiple areas cases.
+This proposal introduces a new class `ManagedBufferTuple` and a list of traits for single and multiple areas cases.
 The traits are to keep all internal information about structure of the areas.